Updated May 2026:

 Timeline of structural safety activity at Bill Burton Fishing Pier:

-2021: DNR hired EBA Engineering Inc. to design improvements for the bridge sections that comprise Bill Burton Fishing Pier State Park.
-During review, the engineers discovered structural issues on the bridge, which was built in 1935, and on December 23, 2021 recommended immediate closure of the bridge for further analysis.
-DNR announced that the fishing piers would be temporarily closed.
+- December 2021: DNR hires EBA Engineering, Inc. to design improvements for the sections of the 1935 bridge that now comprise Bill Burton Fishing Pier State Park.
+During review, the engineers discover structural issues and recommend immediate closure for further analysis.
+DNR announces that the fishing piers will temporarily close.

-Jan.
-26, 2022: The Board of Public Works approved an extension of EBA Engineering’s contract to include an underwater inspection conducted by subcontractor Marine Solutions Inc.
+- January 2022: The Board of Public Works approve an extension of EBA Engineering, Inc.’s contract to include an underwater inspection that is conducted by subcontractor Marine Solutions, Inc.

-February - March 2022: Marine Solutions conducted an underwater inspection.
+- February - March 2022: Marine Solutions, Inc. conducts an underwater inspection.

-June 2022: DNR worked with EBA Engineering to determine if pedestrian access can be restored to a 270-foot portion of the Dorchester County pier that is connected to the Dorchester County Visitors Center boardwalk.
-This would facilitate safe pedestrian access to Sailwinds Park from the north side of Route 50.
-The engineer recommended repairs to damaged posts, sealing of deck slab and sidewalks, and upgrades including a barrier to prevent access to the pier beyond the improved area.
+- June 2022: DNR works with EBA Engineering, Inc. to determine if pedestrian access can be restored to a 270-foot portion of the Dorchester County pier.
+The section connects to the Dorchester County Visitor Center boardwalk that provides access from the north side of Route 50 to Sailwinds Park.
+The engineer recommends repairs to damaged posts, sealing the deck slab and sidewalks, and upgrades that include a barrier to prevent access to the pier beyond the improved area.

-October 2022: DNR crews completed recommended repairs and worked with engineers to reopen the 270' pedestrian access on the Dorchester County side that connects with the Visitor Center boardwalk.
+- October 2022: DNR crews complete the recommended repairs and work with engineers to reopen the 270-foot pedestrian access to the Dorchester County side of the pier that connects with the Visitor Center boardwalk.

 Office Phone (Harriet Tubman SP): 410-221-2290